-Pathology courses (6-8) PATH 803 Stem Cell Biology 2 PATH 806 Epigenetics 2 PATH 912 Advanced Topics 1-3 PATH 913 Introduction to Grant Proposal Writing (or equivalent) 1 Other Department courses (13) ANAT 868 Advanced Developmental Biology 2 BCHM 922 Advanced Molecular Genetics 3 CBIO 900 Carcinogenesis and Cancer Biology 3 PHSL 834 Reproductive Physiology 5
+Course List Code Title Hours Pathology courses PATH 803 Stem Cell Biology 2 PATH 806 Epigenetics 2 PATH 912 Advanced Topics 1-3 PATH 913 Introduction to Grant Proposal Writing (or equivalent) 1 Other Department courses ANAT 868 Advanced Developmental Biology 2 BCHM 922 Advanced Molecular Genetics 3 CBIO 900 Carcinogenesis and Cancer Biology 3 PHSL 834 Reproductive Physiology 5

 - Successful publication in a peer-reviewed scientific journal before completion of the degree.
 The journal and its impact factor is subject to the approval of the student’s mentor.